simonw/datasette-auth-passwords/README.md

     $ pip install datasette-auth-passwords

+## Demo

+A demo of this plugin is running at https://datasette-auth-passwords-demo.datasette.io/

+The demo is configured to show the `public.db` database to everyone, but the `private.db` database only to logged in users.

+You can log in at https://datasette-auth-passwords-demo.datasette.io/-/login with username `root` and password `password!`.

 ## Usage

 This plugin works based on a list of username/password accounts that are hard-coded into the plugin configuration.

 First, you'll need to create a password hash.
-You can do this using the tool located at `/-/password-tool` when the plugin is installed.
+You can do this using the tool located at `/-/password-tool` when the plugin is installed, or you can try use the hosted version of that tool at https://datasette-auth-passwords-demo.datasette.io/-/password-tool

 Now add the following to your `metadata.json`: